syscoin/syscoin-api/README.md

  ```

 5. Finally, you'll need to setup the security information for your server.
 First you'll need to enter the Syscoin API access information in config.js, this username/password will be required to access certain features depending on the front end using the API.
 In the case of [Blockmarket](https://github.com/syscoin/blockmarket) these act as your admin username and password.
 Here you can also specify the URL and port the API is accessed via.

+ **IMPORTANT: Remember to change your config.username and config.password to something other than "admin" or your market may be hacked!!**

  ```
  //config for app
  config.port = 8081;